 Our Thanks to Hobby Fan!
 This item was provided by them for the purpose of having it reviewed on this KitMaker Network site.
 If you would like your kit, book, or product reviewed, please contact us.
 More Reviews

-About Gino P. Quintiliani (HeavyArty) FROM: VIRGINIA, UNITED STATES
+About Gino P. Quintiliani (HeavyArty) FROM: FLORIDA, UNITED STATES